Ogutu-Brian/IdeaHub-API/README.md

 * There are platforms like SharkTank and other places where these people meet toshare the ideas and resources in order to build something great.
 However, manypeople in the world cannot afford to go to shark tank either.Conclusion: ​~This is the problem our product solves

 # Setting up the project
+* Clone the repo : `git clone https://github.com/Ogutu-Brian/IdeaHub-API.git`
+* Navigate to the cloned folder `$ cd IdeaHub-API/`
-* Create a virtual environment and activate it
+* Run `$ pipenv shell` .
+This will create a virtual environment and pipfile   for package requirements.
-* $ cd IdeaHub-API/
-* $ pip install -r requirements.txt
 * $ touch .env
 * copy content of example_env.txt to .env and update the values to your own configs
+* Run migrations `python manage.py migrate`
-* python manage.py runserver
+* Start the server `python manage.py runserver`

 # Running Unit Tests